rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

        $ vi /etc/sysconfig/yum-cron

-   You can also open the file in a text editor.
+   You can also open the file in any text editor.

        # Whether a message should be emitted when updates are available,
        # were downloaded, or applied.